 A. Providing Accurate Financial Information

-The accruals concept ensures that financial statements present a clear and accurate picture of a business’s performance and financial health by aligning transactions with the appropriate time period.
+The accruals concept ensures that financial statements present a clear and accurate picture of a business’s performance and financial position by aligning transactions with the appropriate time period.
+This approach eliminates distortions caused by timing differences in cash receipts and payments.

 B. Supporting Stakeholder Decisions